opencog/opencog/opencog/python/pln/README.md

 The main intended usage of PLN is within a MindAgent.
 The high-level steps are:

 -   **Create an agent that implements a PLN chainer**
--   **Ensure that the directory path of the agent is in PTYHON_EXTENSION_DIRS in the cogserver configuration file**
+-   **Ensure that the directory path of the agent is in PYTHON_EXTENSION_DIRS in the cogserver configuration file**
 -   **Load atoms into the atomspace**
 -   **Load the agent**
 -   **Start the agent**